alan-if/alan/README.md

 From the repo you can build

-- command line compiler and interpreter for you OS
+- command line compiler and interpreter for your OS
 - GLK-based interpreter, you need a GLK-library
 - Gargoyle plug-in, which can be used instead of the plug-in that comes with Gargoyle